ntrezowan/homebrew-alacritty/README.md

     - Open Alacritty.app once, then go to System Settings → Security & Privacy → General and click “Open Anyway” for Alacritty.
 - **Security:** This app is not codesigned/notarized.
 You must manually approve it in Gatekeeper.
 - **Auto-update:** GitHub Actions keeps this cask up to date weekly.
-- **No conflicts:** The unique cask name `alacritty-tap` ensures your installation won’t be overridden by the official Homebrew cask.
+- **No conflicts:** The unique cask name `alacritty-custom` ensures your installation won’t be overridden by the official Homebrew cask.

 ---

+**Brutal reality:**
+If you do not use exactly `alacritty-custom` in all your install/upgrade/uninstall instructions, users *will* get errors, and this README will be out of date.
+If you ever change the cask token, update every example here immediately.